 Step 6.
 Restart your computer.

-Now try to drag and drop a file; this functionality will not work any longer in Windows 10.
+Now try to drag and drop a file; this functionality will no longer work in Windows 11/10.

 If you are a novice user, refer to our complete guide on view and change Screen Resolution in Windows 10.